 See how he looks 10 days from now.
 But I would leave a message for your vet to call you back and discuss if he continues to be sick

-- This reply was modified 1 month ago by anon101.
+- This reply was modified 4 years, 4 months ago by anonymous.

 What brand of dog food are you using?
 And how long has he been on it?
 Sounds like something is upsetting his stomach.
 If this continues I would call the vet and ask if a ultra sound of the stomach would be necessary.